seDirector/Translations/README.md

 # Getting Started

-1. Join the **#translations** channel on Discord by messaging a mod or emailing support [at] sedirector [dot] net.
+1. Join the **#translations** channel on Discord by messaging a mod on our [Discord](https://sedirector.net/discord) server.
 This will enable you to chat with other translators, ask questions, and receive beta versions to test your translations.
+As we work on different features, there might be times when we're not set up to introduce *new* languages.
 2. [Visit the GitLocalize project](https://gitlocalize.com/repo/6994) or click any of the languages above.
-If you don't see your language above click **Add Language** on GitLocalize.
 3. Type the translation on the right side of the page and click **Submit**.
 4. When you are ready to submit the translation for review:
     1. Click **Create Review Request** at the top.